Lazytangent/debugging-notes/README.md

 something, even an empty object would help.
 This lets the `fetch` in the frontend continue (and potentially show whatever errors were actually there).

+## `.map` is not a function

+Since it's getting to the `.map` call without error-ing out, we know that the variable that you're calling the `.map` method on is not `undefined`, which is good.
+But we also know that it's not an `Array` since we can't call the `.map` method on it.

 [JavaScript Debugger]: https://javascript.info/debugging-chrome